Materials-Consortia/OPTIMADE/optimade.rst

 Depending on the context, a delimiter may be required to enclose the regex (e.g., double quotes or a slash character), and some outer-level escape rules may apply (e.g., to distinguish an enclosing double quote from one that is part of the regex).
 Such delimiters and escape rules are not defined as part of the OPTIMADE regex format itself and have to be clarified when this format is referenced.

-The format is a subset of the format described in `ECMA-262, section 21.2.1 <https://262.ecma-international.org/11.0/>`__.
+The format is a subset of the format described in `ECMA-262, section 21.2.1 <https://262.ecma-international.org/11.0/#sec-patterns>`__.
 The format is closely inspired by the subset recommended in the JSON Schema standard, see `JSON Schema: A Media Type for Describing JSON Documents 2020-12, section 6.4 <https://json-schema.org/draft/2020-12/json-schema-core#section-6.4>`__.
 However, OPTIMADE has decided to restrict the subset further to better align it with the features available in common database backends and clarified that the escape character token can be used with the meaning defined by ECMA-262, section 21.2.1.

-Hence, an OPTIMADE regex is a regular expression that adheres to `ECMA-262, section 21.2.1 <https://262.ecma-international.org/11.0/>`__.
+Hence, an OPTIMADE regex is a regular expression that adheres to `ECMA-262, section 21.2.1 <https://262.ecma-international.org/11.0/#sec-patterns>`__.
-The regex is interpreted according to the processing rules that apply for an expression where only the Unicode variable is set to true of all variables set by the RegExp internal slot described by [Sec.
-21.2.2.1](https://262.ecma-international.org/11.0/#sec-notation).
+The regex is interpreted according to the processing rules that apply for an expression where only the Unicode variable is set to true of all variables set by the RegExp internal slot described by `ECMA-262, section 21.2.2.1 <https://262.ecma-international.org/11.0/#sec-notation>`__.
 Furthermore, it can only use the following tokens and features (this list is partially quoted from the JSON Schema standard):

 - Individual Unicode characters, as defined by the `JSON specification <https://json-schema.org/draft/2020-12/json-schema-core#RFC8259>`__.
-- The escape character (``\``) with the functionality described in `ECMA-262, section 21.2.1 <https://262.ecma-international.org/11.0/>`__.
+- The escape character (``\``) with the functionality described in `ECMA-262, section 21.2.1 <https://262.ecma-international.org/11.0/#sec-patterns>`__.
 - Simple character classes (e.g., ``[abc]``) and range character classes (e.g., ``[a-z]``).
 - Complemented character classes (e.g., ``[^abc]``, ``[^a-z]``)
 - Simple quantifiers: ``+`` (one or more), ``*`` (zero or more), ``?`` (zero or one).